jasonkylefrank/Front-end-Curriculum/Redux/Why-Redux/README.md

  >"Redux is by far the **simplest** of the frameworks I’ve discussed.
 It achieves this by making additional assumptions beyond those of Flux itself.
 Chief amongst these is the assumption that you never mutate your data.
 With this knowledge, you no longer need the Flux Dispatcher.
 It also makes it possible to describe changes to your data with plain old functions instead of a giant switch statement."

-2. **Developer Experience**.  this is where the **hot-reloading** and **"time travel"** come into play.
+2. **Developer Experience**.
+This is where the **hot-reloading** and **"time travel"** come into play.
 These are major advancements in how we can develop and debug applications!
 The architecture of React and Redux makes these features possible.
 To see what these features are all about, see the resources below.

 ## Resources